 “Anemia is incredibly common, especially in surgical patients, and until recently the default treatment has been blood transfusions prior to the procedure,” says Steven Frank, M.D., professor of anesthesiology and critical care medicine at the Johns Hopkins University School of Medicine.

 Iron is a mineral that the human body needs to make hemoglobin, a protein in red blood cells that carries oxygen to organs throughout the body.
-If there is insufficient iron in a patient’s blood, the person becomes anemic, meaning there are not enough healthy to deliver enough oxygen.
+If there is insufficient iron in a patient’s blood, the person becomes anemic, meaning there are not enough healthy red blood cells to deliver enough oxygen.
 This is particularly concerning for patients undergoing surgery because there is almost always some amount of blood loss during any procedure.

 While blood transfusions work, they also carry risks, including blood clots, hospital-acquired infections, allergic reactions and pulmonary complications.
 It can be difficult to find a donor match if a patient has certain antibodies or a condition such as sickle cell disease.
 As a result, physicians have long sought strategies to minimize the use of transfusions.